 The Grawemeyer Award in Religion is made possible by the creative generosity of the late H. Charles Grawemeyer.
-The purpose of the Award is to honor annually the most significant contributions to religious and spiritual understanding.
 Louisville Seminary, jointly with the University of Louisville, awards the $100,000 prize to honor and publicize creative and significant insights into the relationship between human beings and the divine.
 The award also recognizes ways in which this relationship may inspire or empower human beings to attain wholeness, integrity, or meaning, either individually or in community.
-Competition is open to persons of all religious and cultural world views and traditions for works presented or published within eight years of the award date.

 Both faith-based and human rights organizations work to address global health issues, but divergent ideological approaches can create discord and ultimately undermine the efforts of both groups.
 This idea, examined in the book, Beholden: Religion, Global Health, and Human Rights, has earned its author the 2016 University of Louisville and Louisville Presbyterian Theological Seminary Grawemeyer Award in Religion.

 Susan R. Holman explores how healthcare efforts based on a human rights approach can overlook the important role religions play in communities; and how faith-based initiatives are often more focused on the benefactor than on the recipient of care.
 She highlights how a combined approach, incorporating religious views and traditions with dialogue about economic and social rights, can be useful in combating global health problems.